raviydevops/crud-springboot-dynamodb-config/README.md

 # Config Repo

-This is the config for the source code [repo](https://github.com/raviydevops/crud-springboot-dynamodb).
+This is the config for the [source code](https://github.com/raviydevops/crud-springboot-dynamodb).
-</br>Local branch is the cnab implementation in duffle for docker compose on the local workstation.
+</br>Branch local is the cnab implementation in duffle for docker compose on the local workstation.